-Attend classes in person to learn from the most decorated GIS professors in the world.
+Attend classes in person and online to learn from the most decorated GIS professors in the world.

 With your Master’s from UW—Madison, not only will you earn a degree of distinction, you’ll be sought after by companies that immediately recognize the caliber of your knowledge.

 Ready to join us?

 Final deadline for Fall 2018 is June 1st.

 An undergraduate degree

 The Accelerated Master’s begins by covering the core competencies needed by GIS professionals.
 Required courses in the program include three intro course in GIS, cartography, and programming.

 Note: these three courses are also available via our Online GIS Fundamentals Capstone.

 The only other required course is the 4-credit Practicum (Geog 778) that you take last.
 All other courses (15-16 credits) you may choose from our expansive list of electives.

 The Practicum provides you an opportunity to develop, implement, and complete a unique GIS or cartography project by yourself under the guidance of a professional or academic mentor.